nuscien/winkit/docs/localwebapp/readme.md

 - Functions to encode/decode text.
 - Host APIs to get theme, check update and control window.

+See [introduction](./native-api) or [Type Script definition file](https://raw.githubusercontent.com/nuscien/winkit/main/FileBrowser/src/localWebApp.d.ts) for API details.

+## Data

 It also bind following data.

 - All the information about the environment and metadata.
 - The binding data loaded from the specific file contents.
 These are configured in manifest.

-See [introduction](./native-api) or [Type Script definition file](https://raw.githubusercontent.com/nuscien/winkit/main/FileBrowser/src/localWebApp.d.ts) for API details.

 ### Customized extensions